 These tiny particles can’t be detected by the dosimeters they lend you but, once you leave the exclusion zone, they scan your body to check whether you were contaminated or not.

-In this article, The Guardian has made a very insightful radiation comparison
+In this article, you will find a very insightful radiation comparison

 The 1-day tour costs around 90-100€, whereas the 2-day tour costs 270€.